ardera/flutter-pi/README.md

 - If you want to update flutter-pi, you check out the latest commit using `git pull && git checkout origin/master` and continue with [compiling](#compiling), step 2.

 ### Dependencies
-1. Install the flutter engine binaries using the instructions in the [in the _engine-binaries_ branch of this project.](https://github.com/ardera/flutter-pi/tree/engine-binaries).
+1. Install the flutter engine binaries using the instructions in the [in the _flutter-engine-binaries-for-arm_ repo.](https://github.com/ardera/flutter-engine-binaries-for-arm).
     <details>
       <summary>More Info</summary>